cosmos/ledger-cosmos-obsolete/README.md

 ### Cosmos app

-The Cosmos app is already available in [Ledger Live](https://www.ledger.com/pages/ledger-live)
+The Cosmos app is already available in [Ledger Live](https://www.ledger.com/pages/ledger-live).
+Our preferred and recommended hardware wallet!

 ::: Until Voyager integration has been reviewed, the app requires enabling *developer mode*